What is data science?

 By insights we are referring to the hard-to-detect patterns that exist in the given data sets.

 There would be no point using a data science project where simple querying would do the job.
-The kind of insights data science reveals are the hard to see patterns in big data sets.
+The kind of insights revealed are the hard to see patterns in big data sets.

 Any statistical analysis starts with a question.
 A business question such as: how can I see which of our products our customers buy together?